 Another theme with variable grids is Kagami.
 However this theme has more leniency in its style where you can change up product widgets on the homepage and include certain collections with “new” or “hot” products.

 The Baptiste theme is an excellent example of what I’m talking about.
 It uses a large photo-based product grid on the homepage to draw customers into the site.
 You can see another example on the Geneve style which uses a dark black layout.
+Kyoto offers a similar look with a red and white color palette.

 Each style uses a masonry grid so you get everything with one theme.
 Plus you can add custom widgets for a slideshow, FAQ page, and different styles for checkout pages.
 Kagami can work to sell practically anything and if you’re comfortable customizing Shopify it’s a no brainer.